 Fall 2005: Woman as Object, Subject, and Creator

 Dr. Lisa Farrington: "Black Feminist Artists"

 Allan J. Lichtman: "Keys to the White House"

 Paul R. Ehrlich: "One With Nineveh: Politics, Consumption, and the Human Future"

 Richard D. Breitman: "U.S. Intelligence and the Nazis"

 The Bishop McCabe Lecture Fund

 The Bishop C.C.
 McCabe Lecture Fund was established by the Board of Trustees in 1907 in memory of the Bishop and through his generous bequest to the College of Arts and Sciences.
 Although these funds help to offset the costs of producing the lecture series, they do not fully support its needs.

 If you are interested in making a gift in support of the Bishop C.C.
-McCabe Lecture Series, please contact Dave Wiemer (email@example.com, 202-885-2986), Assistant Director of Development for the College of Arts and Sciences, or make your gift online.
+McCabe Lecture Series, please the Office of Development and Alumni Relations at 202-885-5900, or make your gift online.